Delivery of Things World

-Last week I had the honor of giving the closing keynote presentation at the 13th annual Öredev software developer conference in Berlin Germany!
+Last week I had the honor of giving the opening keynote presentation at the Delivery of Things World enterprise software developer conference in Berlin Germany!
 Enterprise software is just another way to say business software.

-Here is the Öredev conference website!
+Here is the Delivery of Things World conference website!
 (Check it out!
 It actually has my face on it!)

-The Öredev organizers feel strongly enough about using only live speakers, that they pay for their airfare, hotel, and food.
-The venue for the conference is an old slaughterhouse that has been cleaned up and converted into a performance theater and meeting place.
-The theater seats 900, I believe.
+The Delivery of Things World organizers feel strongly enough about using only live speakers, that they pay for their airfare, hotel, and food.

 My keynote presentation was very well received and I got a ton of compliments and attendees lined up afterwards to talk to me and to ask me more questions.

 Thanks for your interest!